scaleoutsean/santricity-webapi-pythonsdk/README.md

-#NetApp SANtricity WebAPI - Python SDK
+# NetApp SANtricity WebAPI - Python SDK

 [![Build Status](https://github.com/scaleoutsean/santricity-webapi-pythonsdk/actions/workflows/mountebank-ci.yml/badge.svg)](https://github.com/scaleoutsean/santricity-webapi-pythonsdk/actions/workflows/mountebank-ci.yml)

-##Requirements

-The NetApp SANtricity WebAPI - Python SDK client library requires current Python 3.

-**NOTE:**
+## What is this thing?

+It's an unofficial, revived fork of the old Python 2-based SDK.

-- This SDK is unlikely to work until latest SANtricity API without adjustments and fixes.
-The idea is to fix what we need, when we need it
+This SDK is unlikely to (fully) work with current SANtricity API without adjustments and fixes.
+The idea is to fix what we need, when we need it.

-- The SDK used to default to using [WSP](https://hub.docker.com/r/netapp/eseries-webservices/) which was a [bad idea, so I routinely remove it when I see it](https://github.com/scaleoutsean/eseries-perf-analyzer) and is [even worse now](https://hub.docker.com/r/netapp/eseries-webservices/) (last updated some 3 years ago, must have a bunch of unaddressed CVEs)
+Originaly (Python 2) this SDK used to default to using [WSP](https://hub.docker.com/r/netapp/eseries-webservices/) which was a [bad idea, so I routinely remove it when I see it](https://github.com/scaleoutsean/eseries-perf-analyzer) and is [even worse now](https://hub.docker.com/r/netapp/eseries-webservices/) - WSP was last updated "some 3 years ago" (according to Docker Hub) and must have a bunch of unaddressed CVEs making it completely unfit for production use.

-##Installation
+This SDK isn't fully "suitable for production use" either but if we test what works and use that in production, there no reason to not deploy it in production.

+This repository aims to make at least the basic volume-related operations usable (create, edit, delete).

+Bugs are expected and can be fixed.
+Submit pull requests (with tests) or bug reports to contribute.

+## Requirements

+The NetApp SANtricity WebAPI - Python SDK client library requires current Python 3 and SANtricity >=11.90.

+## Installation

-###setuptools Installation
+### setuptools Installation

 Installation of the Python bindings can be performed through [setuptools](http://pypi.python.org/pypi/setuptools).